Market Reactions to Tangible and Intangible Information Revisited

 Chicago Booth Research Paper No. 13-82

-Daniel and Titman (2006) propose that the value premium is due to investors overreacting to intangible information.
-They therefore decompose changes in firms’ book-to-market ratios into stock returns and a proxy for tangible information based on accounting performance ("book returns").
-Consistent with investors overreacting to intangible information, they find that only stock returns unrelated to book returns reverse.
+Daniel and Titman (2006) propose that the value premium is due to investors overreacting to in- tangible information.
+They therefore decompose five-year changes in firms' book-to-market ratios into stock returns and a residual that is a proxy for tangible information based on accounting performance ("book returns").
+Consistent with investors overreacting to intangible information, they find that only stock returns orthogonal to book returns reverse.
 We show that their decomposition creates a book return polluted by past book-to-market ratios, stock returns, net issuances, and dividends.
-One-third of the variation in book returns is due to these factors.
-The Daniel and Titman (2006) result is fragile — a plausible alternative definition of tangible information reverses their conclusions.
+Empirically, two-fifths of the variation in book returns is due to these factors.
+In addition, the Daniel and Titman (2006) result is sensitive to methodological choices.
+When we use the change in the book value of equity as a proxy for tangible information, only the tangible component of stock returns reverses.
+Moreover, current book-to-market subsumes the intangible return's power to predict the cross-section of average returns, which casts doubt on the argument that book-to-market forecasts returns because it is a good proxy for the intangible return.